 Companies can pre-select candidates for interviews; this portion of the interview schedule is considered the closed portion (or "closed list").
 Students will bid for the remaining portion ("open portion") of the schedule.

 The Ross School of Business interview policy is 75% "closed" and 25% "open."

 - Please offer multiple options for off-site interview events so that a student’s candidacy is never adversely affected by prioritizing campus activities

-Students do not have classes on Fridays, potentially reducing conflicts.
-Alternatively, contact your Employer Relations Manager for local second round interview venues, which can alleviate conflicts
+- Students do not have classes on Fridays, potentially reducing conflicts.
+Alternatively, contact your Industry Relations Manager for local second round interview venues, which can alleviate conflicts

-If you must rescind an offer, please contact your Employer Relations Manager so we may offer assistance to your recruiting team and to the students
+- If you must rescind an offer, please contact your Industry Relations Manager so we may offer assistance to your recruiting team and to the students

-Students are urged to immediately release offers they do not plan to accept.
-The Recruiting and Outreach Team considers reneging on offers a serious breach of both our recruiting policies and the honor code, and students are so counseled.
+- Students are urged to immediately release offers they do not plan to accept.
+The Industry Relations Team considers reneging on offers a serious breach of both our recruiting policies and the honor code, and students are so counseled.
 Such an action receives immediate attention.

 Grades & Disclosure